deepMOORE/Quiz/README.md

 ```
 npm i
 ```
-You should compile scss and js files to start:
+You should compile scss and js files to start.

 ```
 npm run build:js
 npm run build:css
 ```
-You can use php server `127.0.0.1:8080`
+You can use php server `127.0.0.1:8080`.
 ```
 npm run server
 ```